 On April 30, 2020, the OEB issued its decision approving Hydro One's application to acquire the business and distribution assets of Peterborough Distribution, from the City of Peterborough.
 See section "Other Developments" for additional information.

 Orillia Power MAAD Application

-On April 30, 2020, the OEB issued its decision approving Hydro One's application to acquire Orillia Power Distribution Corporation from the City of Orillia.
-The transaction is expected to close in the third quarter of 2020.
+On April 30, 2020, the OEB issued its decision approving Hydro One's application to acquire Orillia Power from the City of Orillia.
+See section "Other Developments" for additional information.

 OTHER DEVELOPMENTS

 COVID-19